The definition of a Tasmanian adventure.

 - a hazardous financial operation or course of events.

 Yeah, that’s not how we define it.
 We want to get you thinking and talking about adventure to inspire you to make choices that will see treks and expeditions become part of your life story.

 The experience of pushing yourself in challenging environments will make you see the world differently and appreciate the good in your life – even when times are tough.
-That is a little of what adventure adds to our lives and our take from the TTWC.
+That is a little of what adventure adds to our lives and our take from our Overland Track winter Tasmanian adventure.

 So we’ve shared – now let’s hear from you!

-Peak Potential Adventures is an authorised operator on the Overland Track Track issued by the Tasmanian Parks and Wildlife Service.
+Peak Potential Adventures is an authorised operator on the Overland Track Track issued a licence by the Tasmanian Parks and Wildlife Service.